stmtpls/Best-Japanese-restaurant-in-Austin/ReadMe.md

 - The list of 200 reviews with the highest cosine similarity includes no review of the "top three based on ratings" restaurants, which indicates that while those restaurants get positive feedback same is not strongly correlated to the four identifed aspects and as a result they do not present a good value proposition.

-## Yelp suggestions - Areas of improvement
+## Suggestions & Areas of improvement

-The website's recommendation system would be much improved incorporating rastaurant type specific aspects and features to the search engine (e.g. Service, Food, Price, Location) helping users find exactly what they are looking for.
+The website's recommendation system would be much improved incorporating restaurant-type specific aspects and features to the search engine (e.g. Service, Food, Price, Location) helping users find exactly what they are looking for instead of relying on generic star ratings.